LinuxLab-ESGI/Secure-GRUB-2/README.md

 ### 4. Kernel

-Mounts the root file system as specified in the “root=” in grub.conf Kernel executes the /sbin/init program
+The Linux Kernel first mounts the root file system set in grub.conf in the line **root=**.
+Then it executes the **/sbin/init** program as the fisrt program with root privileges which executes some others scripts.

+> **/sbin/init** is actually a symbolic to the init system of the OS.
+It is either SysV or Systemd.
+Nowadays systemd is the most used  and it is compatible with SysV init scripts
+> If it is SysV all the scripts and programs are located in **/etc/systemd/system/** and **/lib/systemd/system/**
+> So **/sbin/init** is a symbolic link to **/lib/systemd/systemd**

+Since init is the first program to be executed by Linux kernel, it has the PID (**Process** **ID**entifier) of 1.
+We can do a ps command to check the first PID :
-Since init was the 1st program to be executed by Linux Kernel, it has the process id (PID) of 1.
-Do a ‘ps -ef | grep init’ and check the pid. initrd is used by kernel as temporary root file system until kernel is booted and the real root file system is mounted.
-It also contains necessary drivers compiled inside, which helps it to access the hard drive partitions, and other hardware.
+`ps -ef | grep init`

+The kernel then establishes a temporary root file system with initrd until the real file system is mounted.
+It also contains necessary drivers compiled inside as we saw earlier.

 ### 5. Init

-Looks at the /etc/inittab file to decide the Linux run level.
-Following are the available run levels
+First the init program reads its initialization files which are in **/etc/init.d/** (/etc/inittab before with SysV).
+It sets everthing  the system needs for its initialization.
+Then it set the default run level.
+A run level is a configuration of processes.

+There are 7 run level from 0 to 1 :

-0 – halt
+- 0 – Halt
-1 – Single user mode
+- 1 – Single user mode
-2 – Multiuser, without NFS
+- 2 – Multi-user
-3 – Full multiuser mode
+- 3 – Full multi-user mode
-4 – unused
+- 4 – Unused
-5 – X11
+- 5 – X11 (Full multi-user graphical mode)
-6 – reboot
+- 6 – Reboot

-Init identifies the default initlevel from /etc/inittab and uses that to load all appropriate program.
-Execute ‘grep initdefault /etc/inittab’ on your system to identify the default run level If you want to get into trouble, you can set the default run level to 0 or 6.
-Since you know what 0 and 6 means, probably you might not do that.
+> To check the current run level you can do :
+> `who -r`
+> `sudo runlevel`
+> `systemctl get-default` *for systemd*
-Typically you would set the default run level to either 3 or 5.
+> It should normally output the run level 5 or 3

+Modern Linux systems use systemmd which refers with this :

+- 0 - poweroff.target
+- 1 - rescue.target
+- 3 - multi-user.target
+- 5 - graphical.target
+- 6 - reboot.target

+Emergency is matched by emergency.target. systemmd will then begin executing runlevel programs.

+### Runlevel

 ## The "flaw" of GRUB